rehierl/node-tree-outliner/4-extensions/0-0-extensions.md

 which does not use such definitions.
 In short, for each extended description, there must exist an equivalent default description.

-As such, the definition of extensions is not intended to add entirely new features to the default definitions.
-These extensions will be a mere matter of convenience.
+Because of that, the definition of extensions is not intended to add entirely new features.
+These extensions are a mere matter of convenience.

 **TODO**
 Put differently, the use of extended definitions must be optional.
 That is,